 - Butter your cake pan, line the base and sides with baking parchment, then butter again.

-- Break the egg into a small bowl and beat lightly with a fork to combine.
+- Break one egg into a small bowl and beat lightly with a fork to combine (keep the small bowl for later).
 With the beater at a moderate speed, add the egg to the butter and sugar mixture.

-- In a separate bowl, sieve together the flour, cocoa powder and sea salt.
+- In a separate bowl, sieve together the flour, cocoa powder, baking powder and sea salt.

 - Add the flour mixture to the butter mixture and mix until thoroughly creamed.

-- Transfer the mixture to the lined cake pan, gently smoothing the surface flat.
+- Transfer the mixture to the lined cake pan, gently smoothing the surface (this is best done with lighty floured hands).

-- In a asmall bowl, break up the egg, and brush the surface oft he cake.
+- In the same small bowl as above (remember), break up the other egg, mix with a fork and brush the surface of the cake.

-- Then score the surface with the tines of a fork.
+- Then score the surface with the tines of your fork (in a criss-cross pattern).

-- Put in the pre-heated oven and bake for about 35-40 minutes, or until the cake is firm to the touch.
+- Put the cake pan in the pre-heated oven and bake for about 35 to 40 minutes, or until the cake is firm to the touch but not completely firm, it should be a bit soft to the touch in the middle of the cake.

-- Transfer to a rack and leave to cool before turning out and slicing.
-Servet he cake on the day it was made.
-Any leftover cake can be wrapped tightly in plastic and kept for up to 2 days.
+- Transfer to a rack and leave to cool for 10 to 15 minutes before turning out and slicing.
+NOTE: this cake is best served on the day it was made, we love it when it is still a bit warm and although it might crumble a bit when you slice it, it is utterly delicious when warm, Any leftover cake can be wrapped tightly in plastic and kept for up to 2 days.

 The moistness of the cake will depend not just on the addition of all that good butter (this is a butter cake after all), but how long you bake it.
 Short of the delicate moment when you mix it all together, it is the baking time that is truly make or break.
 What you are looking for is the moment, somewhere between 35 and 40 minutes, when your cake is crispy round the edge, but still a bit soft in the center.
 When baking this cake, please remember that when it comes out of the oven the cake should still be moist - sticky even - in the middle.
 As it cools the crust will crisp.